Click here to receive the Newsloop with more news like this

 KEEP YOUR EYES ON

-THE HORSE FARM NEXT TO MANOR COLLEGE – May be
+THE HORSE FARM NEXT TO MANOR COLLEGE –

-any documents yet, though.
+between Manor and the Sisters is not complete.
 The plot, zoned CS once had

 there was some discussion of a possible 160 units